Yellow Naped Amazon Parrot

 genus Amazona ochrocephala auropalliata

-Simply put, Yellow Nape Amazon Parrots are my all time favorite of all species of amazon parrot: Mike, owner: Royal Bird Company one of the world largest yellow naped amazon breeding and research programs.
+Simply put, Yellow Nape Amazon Parrots are my all time favorite of all species of amazon parrots: Mike, owner and director: Royal Bird Company one of the world largest yellow naped amazon breeding and research programs.

 I own a Yellow Naped Amazon, LORETTA(passed) has over 100 word vocabulary, sings opera, Spanish and English.
 I have never seen even one yellow naped amazon parrot that did not become an excellent talker.
 They are fantastic for talking ability.
 African Grey parrots may be good talkers, but let me tell you this, I have never seen not even one handfed Yellow Nape amazon that did not want to perform, talk, sing, etc, no not even one.
 But, I have seen many African Greys that simply were very disappointing.
 But that is the difference in the nature of two species.
 I remember as a kid one of the old Johnny Carson shows with a yellow nape amazon that would sing i left my heart in Sanfrancisco, It was amazing.
 The Yellow Naped Amazon when a baby or very young will be mostly green in color and has little or NO yellow on the nape.
 Many may have yellow splashed on the forehead and crown.
 This coloration is normally found in the nominate form auropalliata, this is the normal and most often seen yellow naped amazon around the country, its the most type sold in most shops, It has a large range in central America and Mexico.
 This yellow may or may not stay throughout the first couple molts.
 In some cases it may completely disappear or get larger.
 The yellow on the nape may start to appear within the first year and then will increase in size throughout the life.
 Some babies may not get any yellow on the nape for many years, Each bird may be different, But the yellow is an indicator of age for sure, Many people thinking they have a baby yellow naped and the bird already has a yellow nape will be at least 4-6-7 years old.
 It can take many years for yellow naped to get their yellow and some yellow naped species such as the LARGE HONDURAN may only get very little on the nape even after many years, see below the differences in yellow naped species, The Honduran being the most sought after due to the extreme talking talents.
 The Yellow Naped Amazon is in most experts opinion is the absolute most entertaining of all amazons or in some cases all birds.

 Yellow Naped Subspecies; there are several recognizable geo variations in this genus, we have researched and bred several, We are now the worlds largest breeding research program.
-We have now in our breeding programs, several different species and subspecies and the rare BLUE mutation of the yellow naped amazon.
+We have now in our breeding programs, several different species and subspecies and the very very rare BLUE mutation of the yellow naped amazon.

 Yellow Naped Amazons are found in several Central American Countries, Costa Rica, Nicaragua, Honduras, and also Mexico.
 The species in general are declining in numbers across their native habitats due to deforestation and development.
 Once a common sight in these countries, this species has now become very uncommon and in some areas totally disappeared.